 Americans with Disabilities Act (ADA)

 The Americans with Disabilities Act (ADA) is a federal law designed to protect people with disabilities from discrimination in employment and other areas of public life.
-The Act applies to all private employers, state and local governments, employment agencies and labor unions with 15 or more employees.
-It applies to all employment matters, including job application procedures, hiring, firing, layoffs, compensation and benefits.
+The Act applies to all private employers, state and local governments, employment agencies, and labor unions with 15 or more employees.
+It applies to all employment matters, including job application procedures, hiring, firing, layoffs, compensation, and benefits.
 Rules are enforced by the Equal Employment Opportunity Commission (EEOC) and other local agencies that work with the Commission.

 New Jersey Law Against Discrimination

-The New Jersey Law Against Discrimination (NJLAD) protects employees against discrimination in employment a real or perceived mental or physical disability.
+The New Jersey Law Against Discrimination (NJLAD) protects employees against discrimination in employment due to a real or perceived mental or physical disability.
 This state law provides additional protections for workers in New Jersey against disparate treatment by an employer due to a disability.

 Who is Covered by the ADA